Mu Us Desert: History

 Research in the Salawusu River Area in 1978 delineated the strata of the Salawusu River in the area of the Mu Us Desert.
 This suggests that the prehistoric climate was mild and wet with numerous rivers and lakes, yet limited plant life and wildlife in the early stage of the Late Pleistocene age.
 The climate became dry and cold while eolian sand began to accumulate in the later stage of the Late Pleistocene age.
 The climate changed again to mild and wet early in the Holocene Epoch as lakes with marsh sediments formed.
 Later, the climate changed back to dry and cold, allowing a semi-arid steppe landscape to form.
 These climatic fluctuations were caused by the glacial and interglacial periods of the Northern Hemisphere.
-The Mu Us Desert underwent a series of changes, including the formation shifting sands as well as the fixation and reduction of dunes.
+The Mu Us Desert underwent a series of changes, including the formation of shifting sands as well as the fixation and reduction of dunes.

 As early as 218 BC, grazing was the main way of life for local people.
 The Mu Us Desert lies in a transition zone where areas of both pastoral land and farmland co-exist.

 Based on remote sensing data, rangeland has experienced an increase in both total biomass and number of grazing animals.
 Active measures which have been taken to limit desertification have resulted in increased vegetation cover and lowered potential for wind erosion.
 The increase in biomass resulted in an increase in both grazing and farmland production.
 The area under cultivation increased fivefold from 1978 to 1996.
 The grasslands seem to be thriving under the current high levels of grazing pressure.